gmbanaag/wallet2020/README.md

 ## Install

-Please also set your $GOPATH to the appropriate value inside your sysytem before running "make app"
+Please also set your $GOPATH to the appropriate value inside your sysytem before running "make app".
+The service has an automigrate for the tables but not for database creation.
+Please also create the database in your server.
+It uses mysql as default but you may also use other relational database supported by Gorm (https://gorm.io/docs/connecting_to_the_database.html)

     git clone https://github.com/gmbanaag/wallet2020
     make app